ERGFingerprint#

 Extended-Reduced Graph (ERG) fingerprint.

 The implementation uses RDKit.
 This fingerprint is descriptor-based, but has variable length, depending on distance parameters.
+Originally described in [1].

 This fingerprint can be seen as a hybrid of reduced graphs [2] and binding property (BP) pairs [3].
 It uses fuzzy incrementation instead of counts.